vodaza36/obsidian-insight-engine/README.md

 ## Features

 - Automatically analyzes note content and suggests relevant tags
-- Uses OpenAI's language models through LangChain.js
+- Uses advanced language models through LangChain.js
 - Simple settings interface for API key management
+- More AI-powered features coming soon!

 ## Installation

 1. Download the latest release from the releases page
-2. Extract the files to your Obsidian plugins folder: `.obsidian/plugins/obsidian-tag-agent/`
+2. Extract the files to your Obsidian plugins folder: `.obsidian/plugins/obsidian-insight-engine/`
 3. Enable the plugin in Obsidian's settings
-4. Add your OpenAI API key in the plugin settings
+4. Add your OpenAI API key in the plugin settings or configure Ollama settings

 ## Usage